Cascoda/cascoda-sdk/docs/guides/thread-network-formation.md

 ### Forming a network using the OR-BR Web UI

-The OT-BR Forming process uses the OpenThread Border Router web portal.
-It provides an example for how a production border router might allow a customer to form a new Thread Network.

-1. Browse to the OpenThread border router web GUI, which is hosted at the local IP address of the border router, port 80
+1. Browse to the Border Router Web GUI, which is hosted http://openwrt.local.
+(Note: If you have renamed your border router, replace "openwrt" with that name.)
-2. Navigate to the Form tab on the left hand side
+1. Navigate to the "Thread" section, found under "Network" under the navigation tab, and press the "Create" button.
-3. Fill in the fields, choosing random values for Extended PAN ID, PAN ID and Network Key.
-The 'passphrase' field is the Commissioner Credential/Admin Password.
+2. Fill in the fields, choosing random values for Extended PAN ID, PAN ID and Network Key.
+The "Network Password" field must contain the Pre-Shared Key for the Commissioner (PSKc).
+This is generated using the `pskc` tool included on the Border Router, under `System - Custom Commands`.
+[The documentation for using this tool lives on the OpenThread website.](https://openthread.io/guides/border-router/tools#pskc_generator)
+1. Click "Save and Apply"
 <p align="center"><img src="img/thread-form/form-web-gui.png" width="80%" align="center"></p>

-4. Click 'Form'

-#### Known issues

-The Web UI is a development tool, and forces the user to choose parameters (such as network key) which should be randomly generated.
-This allows flexibility for development & debugging purposes, but should not be the case for real world border routers.

 ### Forming a network using the OpenThread CLI